agileandy/aider-prompt/README.md

 ## Contribute and Improve:

-This is an initial attempt at formalizing "Precision Prompting."
+This is an initial attempt at formalizing "Precision Prompting".
 Contributions, suggestions, and improvements to the Project Context files, the .aiderCode.md terms of reference, and the overall approach are highly welcome!
 Please feel free to open issues or pull requests to help refine this methodology.